 Chassis Cluster Control Plane Interfaces

-Control planes use this link to:
+Control plane interfaces use the control link to:

 -

-Communicate node discovery.
+Communicate node discovery information.

 -

-Maintains session state for a cluster.
+Maintains session state for the cluster.

 -